Pitt Transportation Shuttle System

 Fixed-route buses and shuttles stop at well-lit designated points along their routes.
 The main campus stops are either the Hillman bus shelter or the Cathedral of Learning bus shelter.
-With students living again at the Residence Inn Bigelow (RIB), the RIB Express will again run this year, Monday-Friday, 7 a.m.-7 p.m.
-After 7 p.m., all fixed-route buses and shuttles provide on-request drop-off anywhere that is safe to stop along their routes.
+All fixed-route buses and shuttles provide on-request drop-off anywhere that is safe to stop along their routes.

-Pitt students, staff, and faculty may ride Port Authority buses, trolleys, light rail, and inclines free of charge in Allegheny County by tapping a current and valid Pitt ID card at fare box upon entry.
+Pitt students, staff, and faculty may ride PRT buses, light rail and inclines free of charge in Allegheny County by tapping a current and valid Pitt ID card at fare box upon entry.

 Pitt operates 43 parking lots and 24 parking garages on the Pittsburgh campus.
 Student parking is offered to commuter, resident, and evening students.
 Several types of security devices and procedures help to provide for the safety of parking patrons: